 Col du Portet (09:00 – 12:00)

 Col des Spandelles (09:00 – 12:00)

 Col du SoulorCol d’Aubisque (09:00 – 12:00)

 Taking place on the second Saturday of the Month from June to September, the road to the summit of the Grand Colombier is closed off to traffic from 7am to 3pm.
 This particular event has been run successfully since 2013 and is gaining in popularity with each year.
-There is a refreshment station put on at the top of the climb by the local Tourism body.
-There is also an option to ride with part of a larger group leaving from the local bike store at 10:00am at Maison du Velo in the small town of Culoz at the base of the climb.
+There is a refreshment station and pit stops put on at the top of the climb and coffee offered at the bottom of the climb by the local Tourism body at Maison du vélo.
+There is also an option to ride with part of a larger group leaving from the local tourism body at Maison du vélo at 09:00am in the small town of Culoz, at the base of the climb.
 More information can be found here.
 We have listed the dates for this years car free days in the table below.
 Click through each tab to see which date has been set for each month.

 Saturday 12 June (7:00am – 3:00pm)

 Saturday 10 July (7:00am – 3:00pm)